Automattic/wc-lang-packs-server/README.md

 ====================

 `wc-lang-packs-server` serves the translation API for WooCommerce extension and language packs (zip file containing .mo and .po files).
+The server fetches the data from GlotPress instance periodically (`notified` mode is being worked), and translation states of WooCommerce extensions are stored in a in-memory DB.
+The server also create the archive for `.po` and `.mo` (or called Language Packs) and serves it.

 ## Quick Install